Checkio-Game-Missions/checkio-empire-repeating-decimal/info/total.md

 \- Base,We are ready to landing.

-\- Pilot, Use spiral circles to lower.
+\- Pilot, use spiraling circles to lower your altitude.

 (2 hours later)

 \- Base, Base!
-We are flying by the same circle already last ten times.
+We have flown by the same circle already last ten times.
 Are you sure your calculations are correct?

 In mathematics, a repeating decimal is a way of representing a rational number.
 A decimal representation of a number is called a repeating decimal